How To Prevent Discrimination In The Workplace: The Best Tips For A Safe Work Environment

 Reduce bias in your hiring process

 Unconscious biases are stereotypes that we unintentionally have learned.
 They have the ability to affect our behavior and perception of others.
 This is an issue that many companies may not have in mind, but a vast body of research shows that the hiring process is biased and unfair.
 This can frustrate diversity, recruiting, promotion, and retention efforts.
 Awareness training is the first step to solve unconscious bias in the workplace, as it allows employees to recognize that everyone possesses them and to identify their own.
 It is also recommended to have a standardized interview process by asking candidates the same set of defined questions that allow employers to focus on the factors that have a direct impact on performance.
-Giving a work sample test can also be a great tool against unconscious bias as it forces recruiters to critique the quality of a candidate's work versus judging them based on appearance, gender, age, and even personality.
+Giving a work sample test can also be a great tool against unconscious bias as it forces recruiters to critique the quality of a candidate's work versus judging them based on appearance, gender, age, personality and even disability.
+Aside from the awareness training, an inclusion training on disability, appearance, gender, age, personality also helps reduce unconscious biases in the workplace.

 Implement an anti-retaliation program